NayelliVelasquez/ValidateTxtExercise/README.md

 3.- All the words will be saved in a List called words.
 4.- By collections the list will be sorted and with the lambda expresion will validate the length.
 5.- The iteration will allow to compare all the words and by the length find the longest with shortest words.
-6.- By the end it will just show the longest compound word of the file.
+6.- By the end it will just show the longest compound word of the file and the number of words.